14 Jul Gold in the Age of COVID 19

 The biggest purchases of gold by central banks since 1971 and the biggest buyers of gold would have been China, Russia, Turkey, Kazakhstan, with a very interesting case of Poland buying a lot of gold in 2019 as well (more than doubling its gold reserves).

 These activities signaled the market that if the central banks are buying gold, they might know something the investors don’t.
 They know why’d you accumulate gold because they’re concerned with something.

 China and Russia have political motivations – They’re looking to “de-dollarize” their economy.
-And one of the best ways to do so is to replace dollars with gold, and to stabilize their currency and give it value.
+And one of the best ways to do so is to replace dollars with gold and to stabilize their currency and give it value.

 Banks have been bullish on gold

-Year 2019 was associated with the debt, the trade war, and other geopolitical tensions.
+The year 2019 was associated with the debt, the trade war, and other geopolitical tensions.
 And observing what the central banks were obviously doing, we were very bullish on gold even before the current crisis.

 Buying and Selling Gold Amidst the Pandemic

 Looking at the current COVID-19/Coronavirus pandemic, we saw it sweep through China; from Wuhan in December, to later affecting other regions.
 By late January, Hong Kong shut down; the education system, government offices, and more shut down.
 All government activities were paused unless they’re truly essential.
 Recommending staying at home was the rule.
 The immediate financial effect is just unimaginable.
 And, it did spread globally.